Today I have an excellent exercise for the elderly.

 - reduced anterior pelvic tilt during comfortable and fast-paced walking

-They had 74 frail elderly (65 and over) individuals in the study with 41 in the control group and 33 in the stretching group.
+They had 74 frail elderly (65 and over) in the study, with 41 in the control group and 33 in the stretching group.

 What They Did

-They had the stretching group perform a hip flexor stretching program twice a day and twice a week the program was supervised by a rehabilitation clinician.
+They had the stretching group perform a hip flexor stretching program twice daily and weekly.
+A rehabilitation clinician supervised the program.

 They did a kneeling hip flexor stretch.